Featured Event(s)(See Events section for more details.)

 Welcome to the website of the Oregon Chapter of the Lewis and Clark Trail Heritage Foundation.

-We are a group of more than 200 persons, young and old, who are fascinated with the story of the Lewis and Clark Expedition.
+We are a group of more than 200 members, young and old, who are fascinated with the story of the Lewis and Clark Expedition.

 There are many facets to explore, and each of us is drawn to it for our own reasons.
 Some of our members enjoy following in the footsteps of the explorers, going into classrooms to share stories and hands-on replicas, or putting on authentic buckskins to make salt at Seaside each summer.
 Some of us collect books, write books, or write books about collecting books.
 We all enjoy reading about the expedition, and sharing our thoughts about what we've learned.